- See a full list of publications

 - Browse activities and projects

 - Explore connections, collaborators, related work and more

 Ever since my days as an undergraduate, I have been fascinated by quantum theory.
-Not surprisingly, most of my research is in the area of (non-relativistic) quantum mechanics, especially in quantum information and the foundations of quantum theory.
-In recent years, I have worked on uncertainty relations, mutually unbiased bases, PT-symmetry and quantum state reconstruction.
+And most of my research is, indeed, in areas of (non-relativistic) quantum mechanics such as quantum information and the foundations of quantum theory.
+In recent years, I have worked on Gleason's theorem, uncertainty relations, mutually unbiased bases, PT-symmetry and quantum state reconstruction.

 Current and Past PhD students

 Vicky Wright and I are currently investigating Gleason-type theorems as well as Hilbert-space formulations of models which exhibit post-quantum correlations.

 Spiros Kechrimparis and I developed a method to derive preparational uncertainty relations for quantum systems with one or more continuous variables.
 Steve Brierley, Dan McNulty and I have been able to shed some light on the existence problem for complete sets of mutually unbiased bases, mostly in dimension six.

-PhD students wishing to work on fundamental questions in quantum theory are welcome to get in touch.
-Project areas include uncertainty relations, mutually unbiased bases and generalized models exhibiting correlations stronger than those found in quantum systems.
-Related topics in the area of quantum information and foundations can be agreed on.
+If you wish to write a PhD thesis dealing with fundamental questions in quantum theory are welcome to get in touch.
+Project areas include uncertainty relations, mutually unbiased bases and generalized probabilistic theories exhibiting post-quantum correlations.
+I am open to discuss the supervision of other topics in quantum information and the foundation of quantum theory.